prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 #### Resolving Assignment

-The select column name and join criteria may be available as an expression and so each column (expression) we need to resolve from exact table assignement.
+The select column name and join criteria may be available as an expression and so each column (expression) we need to resolve from exact table assignment.
 Against each  TableInfo we have assignments object and we need to extract the actual table name and column name from this assignment for each select and criteria column.

 #### Handling Filter